MrVincentP/UserDataStorageIndexedDB/README.md

 Then, after June 2022, I started working on the gameFi project and upgraded to another version.

-The Js component of this IndexedDB can be deeply bound to routing and is applicable to all front-end frameworks currently on the market.
+The Js component of this IndexedDB can be deeply bound to routing and is applicable to all front-end frameworks currently in present days.

 # Principle